karencfisher/fiction-readers-app/README.md

 1. In the `client` directory run `npm run dev`
 2. In the `_server` directory (with your poetry env activated) run `python manage.py runserver`
 3. Visit your application at `http://localhost:8000`

+**Note**: On a new installation, the first use of the form allowing the user to add a book to the database will take significantly longer time, as the SentenceTransformer model used to create embeddings will need to be downloaded from HuggingFace.
+This should occur automatically.